Sultanate of Women

 SAFIYE SULTAN

-Safiye lived in the Topkapi Palace during the reign of seven sultans: Suleiman the Magnificent, Selim II, Murad III, Mehmed III, Ahmed I, Mustafa I and Osman II.
+Safiye Sultan resided in Topkapi Palace during the reigns of seven sultans: Suleiman the Magnificent, Selim II, Murad III, Mehmed III, Ahmed I, Mustafa I and Osman II.

-She held the ultimate power between 1595 and 1603 and ran the empire together with Gazanfer Ağa, the Chief White Eunuch.
+Between 1595 and 1603, she exercised near absolute authority, governing the empire in collaboration with Gazanfer Ağa, the Chief White Eunuch.

-Safiye Sultan is buried in the mausoleum of Sultan Murad III, next to Hagia Sophia.
+Safiye Sultan is buried in the mausoleum of Sultan Murad III, adjacent to Hagia Sophia.

 Sultan Murad III Mausoleum